Wire report

 The deadline to reauthorize Section 702 of the Foreign Intelligence Surveillance Act is coming up a week from now on June 12th, and legislators seem no closer to reaching a deal.
 If this sounds like deja vu, it's because we've been here before.
 Congress reauthorized Section 702 in late April - but only for 45 […] The deadline to reauthorize Section 702 of the Foreign Intelligence Surveillance Act is coming up a week from now on June 12th, and legislators seem no closer to reaching a deal.
 If this sounds like deja vu, it's because we've been here before.
 Congress reauthorized Section 702 in late April - but only for 45 days, so lawmakers could negotiate reforms to the controversial wiretapping authority.
 "There were no reformers in any of the conversations that happened.
 Full stop," Sean Vitka, the executive director of Demand Progress, said on a press call Friday afternoon, hours a

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 The deadline to reauthorize Section 702 of the Foreign Intelligence Surveillance Act is coming up a week from now on June 12th, and legislators seem no closer to reaching a deal.
 If this sounds like deja vu, it's because we've been here before.
 Congress reauthorized Section 702 in late April - but only for 45 […] The deadline to reauthorize Section 702 of the Foreign Intelligence Surveillance Act is coming up a week from now on June 12th, and legislators seem no closer to reaching a deal.
 If this sounds like deja vu, it's because we've been here before.
 Congress reauthorized Section 702 in late April - but only for 45 days, so lawmakers could negotiate reforms to the controversial wiretapping authority.
 "There were no reformers in any of the conversations that happened.
 Full stop," Sean Vitka, the executive director of Demand Progress, said on a press call Friday afternoon, hours a

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Verge’s source item, Congress still can’t decide what to do about warrantless surveillance, The deadline to reauthorize Section 702 of the Foreign Intelligence Surveillance Act is coming up a week from now on June 12th, and legislators seem no closer to reaching a deal.
+According to The Verge’s linked item, Congress still can’t decide what to do about warrantless surveillance, The deadline to reauthorize Section 702 of the Foreign Intelligence Surveillance Act is coming up a week from now on June 12th, and legislators seem no closer to reaching a deal.
 If this sounds like deja vu, it’s because we’ve been here before.
 Congress reauthorized Section 702 in late April - but only for 45 […] The deadline to reauthorize Section 702 of the Foreign Intelligence Surveillance Act is coming up a week from now on June 12th, and legislators seem no closer to reaching a deal.
 If this sounds like deja vu, it’s because we’ve been here before.
 Congress reauthorized Section 702 in late April - but only for 45 days, so lawmakers could negotiate reforms to the controversial wiretapping authority.
 “There were no reformers in any of the conversations that happened.
 Full stop,” Sean Vitka, the executive director of Demand Progress, said on a press call Friday afternoon, hours a

 Context